geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 19. You should now verify that the record has been deleted from the **Service Desk Requests** list in the **IT Services** site.
 ‎
-‎Select the **IT Services – Service Desk Requests** tab in your browser, and then select the **Refresh** icon on the right side of the address bar.
+‎Select the **IT Services – Service Desk Requests** tab in your browser, and then select the **Refresh** icon on the left side of the address bar.
 Scroll down through the list and verify the record that you deleted does not appear in the list.

 20. Switch back to the **&lt;app name&gt; - Saved (Unpublished) – Power Apps** tab in your browser.
 You should still be on the Browse screen for the app (**BrowseScreen1**) and it should still be running in Preview mode.
 You should see that the deleted record no longer appears in this list as well.
 ‎